SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 Here is a simple diagram (flowchart) with Mermaid.
 You can embed this directly in your wiki documentation using a code fence.<br/>
-You may find that reordering nodes and connections gives a better overall diagram.
+You may find that reordering nodes and relationships gives a better overall diagram.

 ```mermaid